-Suggested Readings Adult Survivors of Childhood Sexual Assault.
+Suggested Readings Adult Survivors of Childhood Sexual Abuse

-The Wounded Heart- Hope for Adult Victims of Childhood Sexual Abuse.
-Allender, Dan B. (1990).
+The Wounded Heart: Hope for Adult Victims of Childhood Sexual Abuse.
+Dan Allender (2008).

 Why Me?
 Help for Victims of Sexual Abuse (Even if They Are Adults Now).
-Daugherty, Lynn B. (1984).
+Lynn Daugherty (2013).

-The Courage to Heal Workbook- For Women and Men Survivors of Child Sexual Abuse.
-Davis, Laura (1990).
+The Courage to Heal: A Guide for Women Survivors of Child Sexual Abuse.
+Ellen Bass & Laura Davis (2008).

-Legacy of the Heart- The Spiritual Advantage of a Painful Childhood.
-Muller, Wayne (1992).
+Legacy of the Heart: The Spiritual Advantage of a Painful Childhood.
+Wayne Muller (1993).

-On the Path- Affirmations for Adults Recovering from Childhood Sexual Abuse.
-W. Nancy (1991).
+On the Path: Affirmations for Adults Recovering from Childhood Sexual Abuse.
+Nancy W. (2001).

-Victims No Longer: Men Recovering from Incest and Other Childhood Sexual Abuse.
-Mike Lew (1990).
+Victims No Longer: The Classic Guide for Men Recovering from Childhood Sexual Abuse.
+Mike Lew (2004).